juniperfdel/pypyslalib/README.md

 ## Workflow
 `convert.py` identifies the components of a given Fortran line of code with `pyparsing` then attempts to convert it into a line of python code and then finally uses `black` to attempt to format the entire transformed function.
-While this process is not perfect, it is close enough that a human should be able to make it into python with little effort.
+While this process is not perfect, it is close enough that a human should be able to make it into decent python with little effort and fix any errors.

 ## Legal